 With all that in mind, here’s our pick of the best free text editors you can download today.

-A flexible text editor packed with tools to help you code more efficiently
+A flexible text editor packed with tools for more efficient coding

 Probably the best-known text editor, Notepad++ is a familiar name even if you’re not a programmer.
 The reasons for its enduring popularity is its support for syntax highlighting and autocomplete in a huge number of languages, as well as macro recording, code collapsing, and a near-endless list of plugins that can used to extend the already-impressive feature set.